Trust4AI/GENIE/README.md

     http://localhost:8081/api/v1/models/docs
     ```

-<p align="right">[⬆️ <a href="#trust4ai-executor-component">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#genie-natural-language-enquiry-executor">Back to top</a>]</p>

 ## 3. Usage

-Once the component is deployed, requests can be sent to it via the `POST /models/execute` operation.
+Once GENIE is deployed, requests can be sent to it via the `POST /models/execute` operation.
 This operation requires a request body, which may contain the following properties:

 - `model_name`.
 Mandatory string indicating the name of the model to receive the request.
 - `system_prompt`.
 Optional string indicating the system prompt to send to the model.